 iMac G4: A natural progression for Apple

-It also echoed the Luxo lamp (Pixar’s mascot), while tying back to Apple’s hippy, nature-inspired roots with a design based on a sunflower.
+It also echoed the Luxo lamp (Pixar’s mascot), while tying back to Apple’s nature-inspired hippie roots with a design based on a sunflower.

 They achieved this using a cantilevered, fully poseable metal arm to support the iMac G4 screen.
 Contrary to fears at the time, they did it without risking the whole thing falling over.